 On leave 2021-2022

 I am a historian of the African Diaspora in Colonial Latin America and the Caribbean.
 My research looks into the subjectivity, intellectual creativity, and the political imagination of enslaved and free women of African descent (mostly), who lived in Caracas-Venezuela, during the eighteenth century.
 I explore how these historical actors envisioned, aspired, and negotiated their rights, autonomy, freedom(s) papers, social and political membership, and dignity.
-My work seeks to unmask the reasons why most of Latin American historiography did previously dismissed the intellectual contributions of these social actors.
-Furthermore, my research traces how enslaved and free Black women’s political imagination contributed to what we now consider some of the core elements of modernity.
-While my work is anchored in the eighteenth century, it is in conversation with the present, as I trace how the sequelae of implicit, insidious, and discursive forms of violence from that past, still linger and perpetuate devaluation and racialization in our present days.
+My work seeks to unmask the reasons why most of Latin American historiography did previously dismiss the intellectual contributions these social actresses gave to the region, the Atlantic world, and beyond.
+While my work is anchored in the eighteenth century, it is in conversation with the present, as I trace how the sequelae of implicit, insidious, and discursive forms of violence from that past, still linger and continue devaluing and racializing Blackness in our present days.

 I am a Venezuelan of Haitian descent and I am also a person shaped by larger worlds.
 Thanks to a never-ending curiosity, I spent two-plus years in Socialist Eastern Europe.
 My early passion did lead me to earn a Licenciatura degree at the Universidad Central de Venezuela in Conservation biology/behavioral ecology.
 That brought me to the U.S. and a year later took me to Cameroon-West Africa, where I came across the roots of several Venezuelan and Latin American cultural elements.
 I began to question silenced African contributions to the hemisphere and the world.